Sue Bird: WNBA

 In the 2016 season, Bird would have a resurgence, putting up her best numbers since coming back from knee surgery.
 She averaged 12.8 ppg while shooting a career-high in 3-point field goal percentage and led the league in assists with 5.8 apg.
-For the fifth time in her career, Bird was named to the All-WNBA First Team for the first time in 12 years.
+For the fifth time in her career and the first time in 12 years, Bird was named to the All-WNBA First Team.
 Prior to the season, the Storm selected Breanna Stewart first overall in the 2016 WNBA draft, their second number one overall pick in a row after drafting Jewell Loyd the year before.
 With the addition of Stewart and Loyd quickly developing into a star player, the Storm made it back to the playoffs for the first time in 3 years with a 16–18 record.
 With the WNBA's new playoff format in effect, the Storm were the number 7 seed in the league and faced the Atlanta Dream in the first round, losing the single elimination game 94–85.
 Bird was also listed in the WNBA Top 20@20, a list of the league's best 20 players ever in celebration of the WNBA's twentieth anniversary.

-In April 2017, it was announced by the Storm that Bird had undergone left knee surgery earlier in the month, which caused her to miss training camp.
-She was ruled out indefinitely.
-On May 21, 2017, Bird returned after recovering from knee surgery and made her season debut, making her both the oldest active player and the oldest starter in the WNBA.
-She scored 9 points along with 10 assists in an 81–71 victory over the Washington Mystics.
-On June 11, 2017, Bird scored a season-high 21 points along with 10 assists in a 94–86 loss to the New York Liberty.
-Bird was voted into the 2017 WNBA All-Star Game, making it her 10th all-star game appearance (tying Tamika Catchings for most all-star game appearances).
-She had set the All-Star Game record for assists with a performance of 8 points along with 11 assists for the Western Conference All-Stars team in a 130–121 victory.
+In April 2017, Bird underwent left knee surgery, which caused her to miss training camp.
+However, she returned on May 21, 2017, following her recovery and made her season debut, making her both the oldest active player and starter in the WNBA.
+She scored 9 points and 10 assists in an 81–71 victory over the Washington Mystics.
+On June 11, 2017, Bird scored a season-high 21 points and 10 assists in a 94–86 loss to the New York Liberty.
+She was voted into the 2017 WNBA All-Star Game, making it her 10th all-star game appearance (tying Tamika Catchings for most all-star game appearances).
+Bird had set the All-Star Game record for assists with a performance of 8 points and 11 assists for the Western Conference All-Stars team in a 130–121 victory.
 On September 1, 2017, Bird became the WNBA all-time leader in assists with a career total of 2,600 assists, passing Ticha Penicheiro in a 110–106 overtime loss to the Washington Mystics.
-She finished the game with 19 points along with a season-high of 13 assists.
-Bird would finish off the 2017 season, averaging a career-high in assists per game as the Storm finished 15–19 with the 8th seed in the league.
-The Storm would lose 79–69 to the Phoenix Mercury in the first round elimination game.
+She finished the game with 19 points and a season-high 13 assists.
+Bird would finish off the 2017 season, averaging a career-high in assists per game as the Storm finished 14–19 with the 8th seed in the league.
+The Storm would lose 79–69 to the Phoenix Mercury in the first-round elimination game.